 - Understand the most common collection mistakes and how to correct them

 - Use the proper collection activities for the proper situation

 - Distinguish between permissible and non-permissible collection activities

 - Explain what constitutes an unfair, deceptive, or abusive act or practice in the collection of consumer debts

-- Develop ways to reduce your institution’s liability risk in its collection activities
+- Develop ways to reduce your institution’s risk of liability in its collection activities

 Consumer debt collection remains a major source of complaints, lawsuits, and enforcement actions against financial institutions.
 There are numerous debt collection laws and regulations – and numerous opportunities for errors.
-Borrowers, their attorneys,and regulators are closely monitoring collection practices.
-Therefore, it’s important to understand and implement proper collection procedures to avoid liability.
+Borrowers, their attorneys, and regulators are closely monitoring collection practices.
+Therefore, it is important to understand and implement proper collection procedures to avoid liability.
 This webinar will explain the most common consumer collection mistakes and how to reduce your institution’s liability risk.